pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/communication/rest_controller/_index.md

 #### Pre-requisites

-In order to create our REST controller, we need to import the RestController class, which is available in the Controller library, RPC module.
+In order to create our REST controller, we need to import the RestController class, which is available in the Controller library, controller module.
 This can be done with the following command:

 {{< tabsection >}}
   {{< include "./__code1_node.md" >}}